 In a trial listed for November, the claimant alleges slander and claims in defamation, malicious falsehood and harassment.
 Issues arise in serious harm, abuse of process, justification and qualified privilege.
 John acts for the defendant.

 A local councillor and former leader of Cheshire East Council complains about the conduct of a police investigation into the awarding of contracts by one of the largest spending local authorities in the North-West with allegations of defamation and misfeasance in public office against the police.
 John is acting for the local authority defendant.

-John represented 150 claimants from the construction workers union UCATT in a 3 year, complex, high profile High Court Group Litigation action against all the major UK construction companies.
+John represented 150 claimants from the construction workers union UCATT in a complex, 3 year, high profile High Court Group Litigation action against all the major UK construction companies.
 John’s clients received £9million in settlements.
 More than 3,000 workers had been secretly vetted over a 40-year period.
 John initiated claims in misuse of private information, breach of confidence and defamation (in addition to claims for data protection breaches and conspiracy to cause loss by unlawful means).
 For the first time the claim applied the law of privacy to new circumstances in the employment field.
-John acted with Mark Warby QC (now Warby J, Head of QB Media and Communications List) and then Matthew Nicklin QC.

 Cliff Richard v South Yorks Police (2016)